-ASD-S has 69 schools ranging in size from the two students on Whitehead Island to over one thousand at Kennebecasis Valley High School.
+ASD-S has 69 schools ranging in size from 29 at Lawrence Station to over one thousand at Kennebecasis Valley High School.
 There is an alternate site facility in Saint John, and a leased alternate site in Sussex.
-Schools range from 6 years of age (Seaside Park) to 112 years (MacDonald Consolidated) with the average age of our schools 57 years.
+Schools range from 6 years of age (Seaside Park) to 113 years (MacDonald Consolidated) with the average age of our schools 58 years.
 There is a facilities manager, with an administrative assistant located in the Office of the Superintendent in Saint John, and in each Education Centre an Assistant Manager.
-In spring 2020 an Occupational Health and Safety Coordinator was funded for a two-year contract working with the District and reporting to EECD and continues today.
+Our Occupational Health and Safety Coordinator is now a permanent employee on the plan of establishment working with the District and reporting to EECD.
 ASD-S employs a team a trades persons including plumbers, electricians, carpenters, painters, and grounds crew as well as two custodial forepersons who work closely with custodians and casuals.